milano-slesarik/whis/README.md

-# A tiny Linux command whisperer (WHIS)
+# A tiny Linux command whisperer (Alpha version)

-A tiny Linux command whisperer/generator based on LLM, written in Python.
+WHIS is a tiny Linux command whisperer/generator based on LLM, written in Python.

 The main goals are:
 - minimal interruption of the workflow